Tyrrrz/GitHubActionsTestLogger/Readme.md

 > 🟢 **Project status**: active<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

 Custom logger for `dotnet test` that reports test results in a structured format that GitHub Actions understands.
-When using this logger, failed tests are listed in workflow annotations and highlighted in code diffs.
+When using this logger, failed tests are listed in job annotations, job summary, and highlighted in code diffs.

+> ⚠ Job summary is a new GitHub feature which is still in early preview.
+> If your account or organization doesn't have access to this feature, job summaries will not be available.

 ## Terms of use